0kravets/boolean-strings-library/README.md

 **Website** crunchbase.com<br>

 The structure of the platform is pretty simple, we're more interested in subscribed people:
-- this part will be: crunchbase.com/person/someone'sname
+- this part will be: crunchbase.com/person/someones name
-- on the page you can see CB rank (see most active people), Location (if it's been filled), Region, linked for other networks, short summary and even job history and education
+- on the page, you can see CB rank (see most active people), Location (if it's been filled), Region, linked for other networks, short summary, and even job history and education

-A basic boolean string will look like:
+A basic boolean string will look like this:

 `site:crunchbase.com/person CTO Poland`

 **Downsides**

-- unfortunately, you need to buy a subscription to open more than 10 pages a day, and at first glance there is no way to awoid it, so if you're lucky to have a corporate subscription, use it
+- unfortunately, you need to buy a subscription to open more than 10 pages a day, and at first glance, there is no way to avoid it, so if you're lucky to have a corporate subscription, use it
 - it is possible to start your free trial

-There is a helpfull way to use these 10 pages a day, as an additional source of finding new people on the Internet, using Google's (I use Google as a browser) "Tool" and just filter new pages (aka new/changed profiles) or last activities on pages, by "Past 24 hours", "Past week" etc. It looks like a good way to search for new Founders and C-level in your area.
+There is a helpful way to use these 10 pages a day, as an additional source of finding new people on the Internet, using Google's (I use Google as a browser) "Tool" and just filtering new pages (aka new/changed profiles) or last activities on pages, by "Past 24 hours", "Past week" etc. It looks like a good way to search for new Founders and C-level in your area.

 ## KAGGLE